zhaohualu/nlp4pro1/README.md

 ### Clinical BERT

-please download the pretrained model BlueBERT-Base, Uncased, PubMed from https://github.com/ncbi-nlp/bluebert and change the path below to the folder storing the model
+Please download the pretrained model BlueBERT-Base, Uncased, PubMed from https://github.com/ncbi-nlp/bluebert and change the path below to the folder storing the model

 ```python
 NEpochs = 10